 The following list contains external sources of GIS available within Montana.
-The data sources linked within this list all provide data at the sub-county level, and may be of benefit in the development of long range planning documents or in the review of development proposals.
+The data sources linked within this list all provide data at the sub-county level and may be of benefit in the development of long range planning documents or in the review of development proposals.

 Montana State Library Data List: Contains comprehensive searchable and downloadable GIS data within the state.
-The State Library houses the state's Administrative Boundaries, Geographic Names, Hydrography, Land Cover, Structures, and Transportation GIS Frameworks.
+The State Library houses the state's Administrative Boundaries, Geographic Names, Hydrography, Land Cover, Structures and Transportation GIS Frameworks.
 These frameworks contain the most up-to-date and accurate GIS information available at the state level.

 Montana Cadastral: Statewide parcels, downloadable at the county level.

-Montana Census and Economic Information Center: Interactive maps, population projections, Economic, Public Health, and Energy Statistics.
+Montana Census and Economic Information Center: Interactive maps, population projections, economic, public health and energy statistics.

 U.S. Census Bureau: Tabular data including 2020 U.S. Census and American Community Survey Data.
 Data tables can be joined to downloaded TIGER shapefiles.

-U.S. Census Bureau TIGER Shapefiles: U.S. Census geographies, including tracts, block groups, and blocks.
-TIGER also maintains road and water body shapefiles, though local or state sourced data is likely to be more accurate.
+U.S. Census Bureau TIGER Shapefiles: U.S. Census geographies, including tracts, block groups and blocks.
+TIGER also maintains road and water body shapefiles, though local or state-sourced data is likely to be more accurate.

 U.S. Department of Housing and Urban Development CPD Maps: Interactive mapping application.